-In Hammam al-Alil to the south of Mosul city, MSF runs a trauma field hospital with emergency room, two operating theatres, intensive care unit and inpatient department.
-Since the opening of the project there have been a large number of patients, a majority of which are war-wounded civilians (more than 1480 patients received in the emergency room from 19 Feb to 8 April around half of whom were women and children, most suffering from war wounds).
+To the south of Mosul city MSF runs a trauma field hospital with emergency room, 2 operating theatres, intensive care unit and inpatient department.
+Since the opening of the project there have been a large number of patients, majority war-wounded civilians (1400+ patients received in the emergency room from 19 Feb to 2 April around half of whom were women and children, most suffering from war wounds.

-In eastern Mosul, MSF is working in a hospital running the emergency room, operating theatre, maternity and inpatient department.
-Since the hospital opened at the beginning of March, the team has seen more than 3,315 patients and treated more than 730 war-wounded.
-An average of 70 babies are born every week, and the team performed 78 caesarean sections since the maternity opened on March 5.
+In East Mosul MSF is working in a hospital running the emergency room, operating theatre, maternity and inpatient department.
+Since the hospital opened the team has seen more than 2900 patients and treated more than 360 war-wounded.
+An average of 35 to 40 babies are born every week, and the team performed 78 caesarean sections since the maternity opened on March 5.

-To provide basic emergency services allowing women to deliver safely in eastern Mosul, MSF opened a 15-bed facility on 19 March.
-Since the opening, the team has assisted 92 deliveries.
+To provide basic emergency services allowing women to deliver safely, MSF opened also in East-Mosul a 15-bed facility on 20 March.
+In two weeks, MSF assisted 30 deliveries.

-Since the opening, 199 patients have been received in the emergency room.
 To complement the emergency response MSF is also providing much needed, long term post-operative care with rehabilitation and psychosocial support for wounded who have been treated in field hospitals in Mosul.
-To date the project has treated 60 patients, 25 of whom are women and children and it is currently running at full capacity.
+To date the project has treated 39 patients, 15 of whom are women and children and it is currently running at full capaci

-MSF set up a 46 bed hospital, 60 km south of Mosul, with an ER and an operating theatre to provide surgical and medical emergency care.
-Between January and 15 April, the team has treated 4,322 patients.
-Around 10% of emergency patients were admitted in the inpatient department (IPD) having a 32-bed capacity.
+MSF set up a 32 bed hospital, 60 km south of Mosul, with an emergency room (ER) and an operating theatre to provide surgical and medical emergency care.
+On average, 1152 patients have been received each month since the opening.
+10% of patients received in the ER are admitted in the inpatient department (IPD).
 A total of 229 surgical interventions were performed in March 2017.
-The hospital in Qayyarah is receiving more severe cases from mass casualty events in western Mosul that overwhelm field hospitals.
-A 4-bed intensive care unit was opened mid-April to provide care to patients in critical conditions.
+The hospital in Qayyarah is receiving more severe cases from West Mosul, since field hospitals during mass casualty events are overwhelmed.

-MSF teams have expanded their reach to those fleeing the fighting in Mosul and displaced in Ninewa governorate.
-In response to the influx of internally displaced people, mobile teams are providing primary health care, treatment for chronic diseases as well as psychological and psychiatric care in Hasansham, Khazer and Chamakor camps, west of Erbil.
+In the last months the teams have expanded their reach to those fleeing the fighting in Mosul and displaced in Ninewa governorate.
+In response to the influx of internally displaced people, mobile teams are providing primary health care, treatment for chronic diseases as well as psychological and psychiatric care in Hasansham, Khazer and Chamakor IDPs camps, west of Erbil.
 They also provide health services in camps like Debaga hosting displaced people who fled in 2014 or later.

-In March 3,512 medical consultations were provided in addition to 2,292 mental health consultations with a psychiatrist, a psychologist or a psychosocial counsellor) were provided.
-Globally mobile teams have been providing mental health services in 17sites.
+In January and February, over 4,800 medical consultations were provided.
+And 4, 341mental health consultations with a psychiatrist, a psychologist or a psychosocial counsellor) were provided.
+Globally mobile teams have been providing mental health services in 15 sites.

-Find out more about MSf's activities in Iraq.
+Find out more about MFS's work in Iraq.